1. Company overview

 principles used in the preparation of the financial statements are

 consistently applied to record revenue and expenditure in individual

 segments, and are as set out in the significant accounting policies.

-the U.K., and the Rest of the World comprising
+Ireland and the United Kingdom; and the Rest of the World comprising

 all other places except those mentioned above and India.
 Consequent to

 the prior year comparatives have been restated.